twpayne/chezmoi/assets/chezmoi.io/docs/reference/commands/docker.md

-# `podman`
+# `docker`

 !!!
 Warning

-    `podman` is an experimental command.
+    `docker` is an experimental command.

-Install chezmoi, run `chezmoi init --apply`, and optionally execute your shell in podman containers.
+Install chezmoi, run `chezmoi init --apply`, and optionally execute your shell in Docker containers.

 ## Subcommands

 ### `exec` *container-id* *init-args*...

-Install chezmoi, run `chezmoi init --apply *init-args*`, and execute your shell in the existing podman container *container-id*.
+Install chezmoi, run `chezmoi init --apply *init-args*`, and execute your shell in the existing Docker container *container-id*.

 #### Flags